ChinaMadlife/PYNQ/docs/source/1_getting_started.rst

 Connect to terminal
 ---------------
-If you need to change the hostname
+If you need to change settings on the board but you can't access the terminal from Jupyter, you can use connect a terminal using the micro USB cable already connected to the board.

 To connect to the board using a terminal, you will use the Micro USB cable which should already be connected.
 You will need to install/use a terminal emulator to connect to the board. (puTTY <http://www.putty.org/>`_ is free for Windows)